trillek-team/trillek-computer/Keyboard.md

 ### Status LEDs
 A keyboard must have at least this LED state: Caps Locks Enable.
+The Statues leds can bet set on/off writing to KEY_STATUS register.

 ### Key code events buffer
 The buffer can store at least 64 keyevents.
 Each time that a key is pressed or released, the appropriate key code event is pushed to the buffer.
-The buffer operates in FIFO mode, in addition if the buffer is filled, then the oldest key code stored is deleted.
+The buffer operates in FIFO mode, in addition if the buffer is filled not new keyevents will be store, requiring to PUSH a keyevent at least or cleaning the buffer.
-Reading at port 0x60, extracts the oldest keyevent in the buffer(POP buffer).
+Reading KEY_REG, extracts the oldest keyevent in the buffer(POP buffer).
-Writing at Port 0x60, push a keyevent at the begin of the buffer (PUSH buffer), acting like a LIFO buffer.
-Writing at port 0x60 can be used to simulate keyboard events by some programs or allow to intercept keyevents to the OS.
+Writing KEY_REG, push a keyevent at the begin of the buffer (PUSH buffer), acting like a LIFO buffer.
+Writing at KEY_REG can be used to simulate keyboard events by some programs or allow to intercept keyevents to the OS.